shubham1008042/Respberry-Pi3/AWS.md

 3.After you have entered the information for your policy, choose Create.

-Attach an AWS IoT Policy to a Device Certificate :
+Step 4: Attach an AWS IoT Policy to a Device Certificate :

 1.In the left navigation pane, choose Secure, and then Certificates.